-For years, there have been sunglasses that can get darker or lighter depending on the UV radiation a wearer endures.
-Until now, however, that technology has been limited to standard eye glasses -- leaving contact lens wearers to squint or put on another pair of sunglasses.
+For years, there have been sunglasses that can get darker or lighter depending on the UV radiation a wearer is subject to.
+Until now, however, that technology has been limited to standard eyeglasses — leaving contact lens wearers to squint or put on another pair of sunglasses (but as you will see later on, this innovation should not serve as a replacement for sunglasses).
 The U.S. Food and Drug Administration is working to change that.
-The organization just gave its seal of approval to the first ever contact lenses that use photochromic technology.
+The organization just gave its seal of approval to the first-ever contact lenses that use photochromic technology.

 A unique additive will automatically darken the lenses when they're exposed to bright light, the FDA explained in a statement.
 The lenses will clear up whenever they're back in normal or darker lighting conditions.

 "This contact lens is the first of its kind to incorporate the same technology that is used in eyeglasses that automatically darken in the sun," said Malvina Eydelman.
 Eydelman serves as director of the division of ophthalmic, and ear, nose, and throat devices at the FDA's Center for Devices and Radiological Health.